 Business Cost Reduction Tip #1: Invest Early in Apps/Tools

-Our first business cost reduction tip is to constantly be on the lookout for apps, tools, and services you can invest into early on in their lifetime.
+Our first business cost reduction tip is to constantly be on the lookout for apps, tools, and services you can invest in early on in their lifetime.
 When startups are new, their founders are likely keen for funding from a small number of eager customers who don’t mind using a tool that’s still under construction in order to get a useful service for a lower price than other, more established, tools in the marketplace.

 By investing in services early on, you’ll likely be getting access to that tool for the lowest price it’s ever going to be listed on the market for in its lifetime, and although there may be some bugs in the beginning stages, you get the opportunity to provide the founders with feedback on how to make the tool better for the general public, which ultimately helps create a better tool for you, too.